Buick GS 455 Stage 1

 Last updated Oct 29, 2003

 Not much new again so thought I would throw some detail pictures out there.
 Even the pictures are from two years ago.
-Please remember that this car was painted in 1989 and orange peel was a fact of life.
-Its probably much closer to original than the sanded perfectly smooth base/clear that everyone uses now anyway.
+Please remember that this car was painted in 1989 with single stage and orange peel was a fact of life.
+Its much closer to original than the sanded perfectly smooth base/clear that everyone uses now anyway.
 It seems the standards for everything have gone way up, even on old cars.
 Also, I had to resize the pictures so save some space...the only editing that was done was to make the licence plate illegible.

 1971 was the only year to have these scoop inserts made of plastic, matching the style of the grille.
 70 and 72 had metal inserts.